MariyaBosy/COMP6721-GroupB/README.md

 After downloading, extract the ZIP files and follow the specific instructions in the provided notebooks to use these datasets for training and evaluating the models.

-By following these instructions, users can train, validate, and run pre-trained models for plant and leaf disease classification across different datasets using CNN architectures like MobileNet, ResNet, and VGG.
+By following these instructions, users can train, validate, and run pre-trained models for plant and leaf disease classification across different datasets using CNN architectures like MobileNetV2, ResNet18, and VGG19.